Bank of England Cuts Base Rate

 November, 2024

-The Bank of England base rate has dropped from 5% to 4.75% in a move aimed at managing inflation and supporting the UK economy.
-This is the second rate cut in 2024, following a reduction from 5.25% in August.
 The base rate is a crucial financial metric, influencing mortgage rates and savings returns across the country.
 But what does this mean for homeowners, mortgage borrowers, and savers in the UK?
 Let’s break it down in detail.

 Bank of England base rate cut 2024